dbalabka/aerys-benchmark/README.md

 Aerys latency distribution has much higher standard deviation in comparision with NodeJS.
 There no big difference between reactors.
 For some reason native PHP reactor has almost same performance as reactors based on ev, libevent or php-uv extensions.
+It is hard to compare ReactPHP with other servers implementations, because it doesn't support keeping connections alive.
+But comparing Aerys non-keep-alive version ReactPHP we can see that ReactPHP performing better.

 ## Testing environment